a.k.a Invert, Suspended Looping Coaster, SLC

 PINFARI SUSPENDED LOOPING COASTER

 Pinfari managed to create a tiny inverted coaster for traveling use.
-Marketed under the model name “XP56” and consisting of a tight, compact track layout, two inversions, and 2-across 5-car trains, the ride offers a fairly intense circuit, but suffers from a bit of roughness.
-There are two examples in use after Tsunami at M&Ds Scotland’s Theme Park was closed following an accident in 2016.
+Marketed under the model name Xpress and consisting of a tight, compact track layout, two inversions, and 2-across 5-car trains, the ride offers a fairly intense circuit, but suffers from a bit of roughness.
+Only four were installed at parks and the most well known, Tsunami at M&Ds Scotland’s Theme Park, was closed following an accident in 2016.

 Pinfari also created the world’s only inverted Big Apple/Caterpillar coaster.
 Queen Bee at Button’s Pleasure Beach in the UK has a similar layout as the company’s normal kiddie coaster, only here the cars hang below the track instead of being on top on it.